Today we take a look at How to Update WooCommerce Properly so you don’t end up breaking your online store.

 My simple rule of thumb is to NEVER update to the first version of a major release of WooCommerce.

 The established pattern at this point is that there will almost certainly be one or two additional minor/patch updates in the first few days after a major release.
-WooCommerce moved to Semantic Versioning in 2017 which means that in theory an upgrade from 3.2 to 3.3 SHOULD be a minor update.
-From past experience I’ve learned to only treat patch versions (i.e. an update from 3.2.5 to 3.2.6) as true minor updates.
+WooCommerce has moved to Semantic Versioning which means that in theory an upgrade from say 9.2 to 9.3 SHOULD be a minor update.
+From past experience I’ve learned to only treat patch versions (i.e. an update from 9.2.5 to 9.2.6) as true minor updates.
 I’m hoping over time that minor updates are indeed just minor updates but in practice it’s definitely still not the case.

 NEVER EVER update a live WooCommerce store first